Startups and tech companies are no longer just Silicon Valley things.

 - The major hurdle for most startups is cash flow problems.

-As the reasons for startup failures are the same across industries the rate of startup failure across industries is similar as well.
+- Startup failure rates are mostly the same across different industries as the reasons for startup failures are the same across industries the rate of startup failure across industries is similar as well.

 Reasons Why Startups Fail